 - The mental and physical health of the person

-The severity of symptoms can last up until a week after which the symptoms generally fade.
+The severe of symptoms can last up to a week, after which the symptoms generally fade.

 However, psychological and emotional symptoms start taking over at the three-week mark including, depression, irritability, restlessness, trouble sleeping, and anxiety.
 Cravings for the drug and depression can linger for weeks or even months.